How to Improve Reading Comprehension LSAT with these 4 Strategies

 While the Reading Comprehension section of the LSAT exam is often the most difficult to improve in, there are ways.

-- • Develop your LSAT reading list, know what you are going to read in order to practice your comprehension skills.
+- • Develop your LSAT reading list, and know what you are going to read to practice your comprehension skills.

 - • Break out of your habitual reading speed.
 Read and comprehend faster.